ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/getting_started.md

 **Windows Command Prompt** - `gradlew genEclipseRuns`
 **Windows PowerShell** - `./gradlew genEclipseRuns`
 **Mac Terminal** - `bash gradlew genEclipseRuns`
-If you are using IntelliJ instead, `genEclipseRuns` would be replaced with "`genIntellijRuns`.
+If you are using IntelliJ instead, `genEclipseRuns` would be replaced with `genIntellijRuns`.

 ### Within the IDE